alexksh2/8-April-2022-Financial-Planning/README.md

 The following sections provide more details on the components of the project.

 1. Prediction of HDB Housing Price and Rental Price
-2. Prediction of Transportation Costs (Car Price + Motorcycle Price)
+2. Prediction of Vehicle Price (Car Price / Motorcycle Price + COE Price)
-3.
+3. Financial Planning Application

 # Datasets